 Crash the Boards is a partnership of basketball associations across Victoria who implement a suite of interventions targeting key change makers such as coaches, players, committee members and parents to address and prevent gendered based violence.
-The Crash the Boards program design is guided by Sport and Recreation Victoria's Preventing Violence Through Sport Guidelines and Our Watch Change the Story framework, with content underpinned by prevention research and evidence, and specifically adapted to the basketball context.
+The Crash the Boards program design is guided by Sport and Recreation Victoria's Safe and Inclusive Sport: Preventing gender-based violence guide and Our Watch's Change the Story framework, with content underpinned by prevention research and evidence, and specifically adapted to the basketball context.